Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

 \subsection{Convergence analysis for DSA}

 Our goal in this subsection is to establish the complexity of the DSA algorithm for solving problem~\ref{first-stage-cp}.

-The basic idea is to apply the results we obtained in the previous section regarding the iterative applications of SPDTs to the three loops stated in the DSA algorithm.
-More specifically, using these results we will show how to generate stochastic $\epsilon$-subgradients for the value functions $v^2$ and $v^3$ in the middle and innermost loops, respectively, and how to compute a nearly optimal solution for problem~\ref{first-stage-cp} in the outer loop of the DSA algorithm .
+The basic idea is to apply the results we obtained in the previous section regarding the I-PDSA algorithm to the three loops stated in the DSA algorithm.
+More specifically, we will show how to generate stochastic $\epsilon$-subgradients for the value functions $v^2$ and $v^3$ in the middle and innermost loops, respectively, and how to compute a nearly optimal solution for problem~\ref{first-stage-cp} in the outer loop of the DSA algorithm .

-In order to apply these results to the saddle-point reformulation for the second and first stage problems (see \eqnok{primaldual2} and \eqnok{primaldual1}, we need to make sure that the condition in \eqnok{sto_assump1} holds for the value functions, $v^3$ and $v^2$ respectively, associated with the optimization problems in their subsequent stages.
+In order to apply these results to the saddle-point reformulation for the second and first stage problems (see \eqnok{primaldual2} and \eqnok{primaldual1}), we need to make sure that the condition in \eqnok{sto_assump1} holds for the value functions, $v^3$ and $v^2$ respectively, associated with the optimization problems in their subsequent stages.
 For this purpose, we assume that the less aggressive algorithmic parameter setting in \eqnok{step2} is applied to solve the second stage saddle point problems in \eqnok{primaldual2}, while a more aggressive parameter setting in \eqnok{step1} is used to solve the first stage and last stage saddle point problems in \eqnok{primaldual1} and \eqnok{primaldual3}, respectively.
 Moreover, we need the boundedness of the operators $B^2$ and $B^3$:

 in order to guarantee that the generated stochastic subgradients for the value functions $v^2$ and $v^3$ have bounded variance.

 For notational convenience, we use $\Omega_i \equiv \Omega_{X^i}$ and $\alpha_i \equiv \alpha_{X^i}$, $i=1, 2, 3$, to denote the diameter and strongly convex modulus associated with the distance generating function for the feasible set $X^i$ (see \eqnok{OmegaX}).
 Lemma~\ref{lem_analysis_stage3} shows some convergence properties for the innermost loop of the DSA algorithm. \begin{lem} If the parameters $\{w_k^3\}$, $\{\tau_k^3\}$ and $\{\eta_k^3\}$ are set to \eqref{step1} (with $M = 0$ and $A = A_j^3$) and